Jay-Patel-257/Qhack-2022/README.md

 We simulated three different Hamiltonians of molecules like H2, LiH and CH3F using three algorithms that we implemented in this project.
 Yes, the third one is surprise for you so for more detalied info go check out [SSVQE.ipynb](./SSVQE.ipynb)

 ## Results of Simulation:
+> The graphs are drawn for Iteration vs Energy.
 ### H2:
 ![H2_1](./Img/H2_1.png)![H2_2](./Img/H2_2.png)![H2_3](./Img/H2_3.png)
 ### LiH: